STAMP-project/dnoo/README.md

 DNOO
 **D**ish of **NOO**dles

-A very simple application to test testing tools, but with a multimodule structure. :-))))
+A very simple application to test testing tools, but with a multi module structure. :-))))

 Compiling
 -------------